 Tip: Did you know you can access the internet directly from Revu?
 Open up a Web tab from the Window dropdown menu or by using CTRL+T.

 6. You’ll learn tips and tricks for navigating through PDFs in Revu

-The first time I took a Bluebeam Revu training course, the thing that blew me away the most was how intuitive the navigation defaults were when zooming and panning through PDFs.
-The depth of navigation features available would be impossible to discover by just exploring the program myself.
-Revu tries to make every process as easy as possible to ensure that you are able to do your work efficiently, and navigating through PDFs is no exception.
-In my Bluebeam Revu Essentials training course, I go through how the navigation defaults change depending on the size of your document so you are able to understand and utilize these features.
-Additionally, I also cover how to change these defaults to ensure that students are always able to look through their documents the way they’d like.
+The first time I took a Bluebeam Revu training course, I was surprised by how intuitive the navigation defaults were when zooming and panning through PDFs.
+The depth of navigation features available would be impossible to discover by exploring the program myself.
+Revu tries to make every process as easy as possible to ensure that you are able to do your work, and navigating through PDFs is no exception.
+In my Bluebeam Essentials training course, I go through how the navigation defaults change depending on the size of your document so that you are able to understand and use these features.
+Additionally, I cover how to change these defaults to ensure that students are always able to look through their documents the way they would like.

 Tip: The navigation defaults will change depending on the size of the document you’re working with – but you can switch the navigation mode by holding down the Ctrl key while rolling your mouse’s scroll wheel.